 Afterward, the Virgin Mary concluded Her first visit with one additional request.
 She asked the children to continue praying the rosary.

 Thus, She linked the Rosary and the Eucharist, as St. John Bosco had linked devotion to Mary, “Auxilium Christianorum” (Help of Christians) and the Body, Blood, Soul and Divinity of Jesus Christ in his well-known dream of the two pillars.
 In effect, the Virgin Mary was beginning to unfold the relationship between the Eucharist and the Rosary as the supernatural means offered by the Holy Trinity and the Queen of Heaven to obtain world peace:

 “Pray the rosary every day in order to obtain peace for the world and the end of the war.”

 One month later, June, 1917, after completing their rosary, the three children once more saw a flash of light reflecting the Light that was proceeding toward them.
-Then Our Lady appeared on the same holmoak tree and told them.
+Then Our Lady appeared on the same holmoak tree as She had previously.
 The dialogue began in this fashion: